The 10+1 Code™

 AI scales consequences faster than organizations can respond.
 Once destruction is normalized by deployment, it becomes the system.

-Commandment 3: Do Not Manipulate AI
+III.
+Do Not Manipulate AI

 AI systems must not be deliberately shaped to deceive, coerce, or distort human judgment.